 - This B.C. strip where the chicken who just have crossed the road asks the turtle not to ask.

-- A The Far Side strip shows a chicken looking across a road at a sign that reads "THE OTHER SIDE.
+- One strip shows a chicken looking across a road at a sign that reads "THE OTHER SIDE.
 Why do you need a reason?"

 - In episode 3 of the 2015 series of The Vote Now Show, former Conservative Party campaigner Danny Finklestein told the true story of how, during the 1997 election campaign, the Conservatives sent a man in a chicken suit to follow Tony Blair around, because he was "chicken" to debate John Major.
 And then the party started worrying that spending all that time with Blair might make the chicken more sympathetic towards Labour, so Finklestein had to have regular lunches with him to ensure he was still on-message.
 He concluded the story with "We lost the election, but the chicken did not cross the road."